ephemeral8997/Prizzhemeral/README.md

 Pull requests are welcome!
 Unlike original prizzlife, this project includes a strict license on how you modify / copycat this script.
 Good luck!

+I guess this "release_v0.8.1.lua" file contains CMDLIST + all init folder combined in one file.